January 2005 Dagestan Raids: Siege of Makhachkala

-Kaspiysk
+Ambush of Kaspiysk

 In a separate clash this day, special police task force stormed another house in Dagestan's port of Kaspiysk to arrest a separate group of militants.
 Three SOBR officers were killed in the attempt, including group commander Colonel Arzulum Ilyasov.
 One rebel was killed (50-year-old commander Magomedzagir Akayev) and one wounded and captured, while the third one escaped (according to some reports two were captured).

+17-29 Islamists were killed, 9-21 captured, none wounded.